Attention Harry Potter Fans: Butterbeer Ice Cream Is HERE!

 Of course, it was Harry Potter lovers who inspired the creation.
 David Yuengling, president of Yuengling’s Ice Cream, told the Huffington Post, "My kids were big Harry Potter fans and we wanted to do something unique."
 So sweet and so inspired.
 Unlike the slightly alcoholic butterbeer beverage from the Harry Potter series, this ice cream is appropriate for all ages, so dig in.

-How can you get in on this new ice cream flavour?
-Sadly it is not available in the U.K. at the moment.
-According to HuffPo, you can get it in most grocery store chains Stateside, and each pint costs about $3.99 (£3.19).
+How can you get in on this new ice cream flavor?
+According to HuffPo, it's available in most grocery store chains, and each pint costs about $3.99.
+Grab your broomsticks and get to the nearest freezer aisle.

 Advertisement